Fair Representation: Guaranteeing Approximate Multiple Group Fairness for Unknown Tasks: Experiments

-Since both LFW and VGGFace2 datasets are without facial attributes, we evaluate the learned face representation for facial attribute prediction on CelebA dataset instead.
+\textbf{Results on Facial Attribute Prediction~} Since both LFW and VGGFace2 datasets are without facial attributes, we evaluate the learned face representation for facial attribute prediction on CelebA dataset instead.
 This results in a generalization evaluation because the training and the test datasets are no longer from the same distribution.

 We report the results in~\tabref{tab:CelebA}.
-We report 10 facial attributes with highest prediction accuracy for brevity, with complete results in the supplementary material.
+We report 10 facial attributes with highest prediction accuracy for brevity, with complete results reported in the supplementary material.
 Interestingly, predictions using naively learned face representations are often calibrated w.r.t.
 DPC (achieve the lower bound) but uncalibrated w.r.t.
 DNC.
 Our approach maintains the same level of balanced accuracy for facial attribute prediction and greatly improves their fairness for all seven group fairness notions.
-The achieved values for DPC, DNC, and DC are all close to their respective lower bounds.
-As the complete result in the supplementary material demonstrates, fairness is improved even for the predictions that are inaccurate.
+The achieved values for DPC, DNC, and DC are all close to their lower bounds.
+As the complete result in the supplementary material demonstrates, fairness is improved even for the predictions that are less accurate.

 We note that we are unaware of these facial attributes when learning face representation.
 Thus, \tabref{tab:CelebA} empirically demonstrates that using a both fair and discriminative representation, we can indeed approximately achieve seven group fairness notions \emph{for downstream unknown prediction tasks}.